-Based on the molecular weight (<500 g/mol) and partition coefficient (log $K{ow} = 6.1$) the chemical is expected to be readily available following oral exposure, and to a lesser extent following dermal exposure.
-The level of dermal absorption depends on the vehicle and the concentration of the chemical but is generally low (SCCS 2021).
-Based on calculated vapour pressure inhalation exposure is not expected unless aerosols are formed.
+Based on the molecular weight (< 500 g/mol) and partition coefficient (log $K{ow} = 6.1$ ) the chemical is expected to be readily available following oral exposure, and to a lesser extent following dermal exposure.
+The level of dermal absorption depends on the vehicle and the concentration of the chemical, but is generally low (SCCS 2021).
+Based on the calculated vapour pressure, inhalation exposure is not expected unless aerosols are formed.

-In a GLP compliant dermal absorption study, with a standard sunscreen formulation containing 10% of octocrylene conducted according to OECD TG 428, 3 mg/cm2 was applied to human skin (12 samples from 6 donors) for 24 hours.
-Dermal absorption was reported to be $0.45\pm0.52~\mu\text{g/cm}^2$ (0.97 $\mu\text{g/cm}^2$ including 1 SD).
+In a GLP compliant dermal absorption study (conducted according to the Organisation for Economic Co-operation and Development (OECD) Test Guideline (TG) 428) with a standard sunscreen formulation containing 10% of octocrylene, 3 mg/cm was applied to human skin (12 samples from 6 donors) for 24 hours.
+Dermal absorption was reported to be $0.45 \pm 0.52 \ \mu g/cm^2$ (0.97 $\mu g/cm^2$ including 1 SD).

-The chemical was detected in human milk after topical application with cosmetic products containing octocrylene, with maximum plasma concentrations at 30.18 ± 24.51 ng/g of lipids (Schlumpf et al. 2010).
+The chemical has been detected in human milk, with mean concentrations of $30.18 \pm 24.51$ ng/g of lipids (Schlumpf et al. 2010).

-Available toxicity data (see Repeated dose toxicity) indicate the capacity of octocrylene to induce xenobiotic-metabolising enzymes.
-Therefore, a significant metabolism of octocrylene in the liver is expected when being absorbed from the gastrointestinal tract.
+Available toxicity data (see Repeat dose toxicity) indicate the capacity of octocrylene to induce xenobiotic-metabolising enzymes.